Skip to content

 Storing, Freezing and Reheating

-Storing leftovers.
-Keep them stored in an airtight container for up to 5 days in the fridge.
+• Storing leftovers.
+Keep cheese and bean burrito recipe leftovers stored in an airtight container for up to 5 days in the fridge.

-To freeze: Once assembled, baked, and cooled, wrap each one in plastic wrap.
+• To freeze: These make a great freezer meal!
+Once assembled, baked, and cooled, wrap each one in plastic wrap.
 Store them in an airtight container or freezer-friendly zip-top bag and keep them frozen for up to 3 months.

 Bean and cheese burritos with cilantro on a white plate.